-Just like a human baby, the baby turtles also have different sound creation procedures, and their vocalization is different too.
+Just like a human baby, baby turtles also have different sound creation procedures, and their vocalization is different too.

 The vocalization happens for two specific reasons-

 - They are announcing their birth.
 The vocalization alerts the parents about the baby’s birth and is preventive to it against predators.
-So, it helps to reduce the risk of being eaten by predators at the hatching and juvenile stage.
+So, it helps to reduce the risk of being eaten by predators at the hatching and juvenile stages.

 The hissing is a clear sign that the turtle isn’t comfortable.
 It will slowly reduce as it gets accustomed to you.
 With growing, attachment turtles will tap on the container whenever it feels like eating or getting a treat.
 It also is a sign of showing affection for owners.